eknight22/ebay-listing-creator/README.md

 4. Configure your eBay application's OAuth settings:
    - Set the OAuth Redirect URL to: `http://your-domain.com/auth/ebay/callback`
    - For local testing: `http://localhost:5000/auth/ebay/callback`

+> **IMPORTANT**: When switching from sandbox mode (`EBAY_SANDBOX=True`) to production mode (`EBAY_SANDBOX=False`), make sure you:
+> - Use production eBay API credentials (not sandbox credentials)
+> - Update your OAuth Redirect URL in your eBay Developer Account to point to your production domain
+> - Be aware that in production mode, all operations will create REAL listings on your eBay account
+> - Test thoroughly before publishing listings publicly
+> - Make sure your RU name is properly configured for the production environment

 For more information on eBay API integration, see the [eBay Developer Documentation](https://developer.ebay.com/develop/guides)